Peteskis/Project-Gorgon-Chat-log-viewer/README.md

 Special thanks to https://www.twitch.tv/zewtastic  for giving me more ideas to implement.

-👉 **[Launch Viewer](https://peteskis.github.io/Project-Gorgon-Chat-log-viewer/)**  This is the older version that is an offline reader.
+👉 **[Launch Viewer](https://peteskis.github.io/Project-Gorgon-Chat-log-viewer/)**  This is the older version that is an offline reader. version 1.0

-# Project Gorgon Chat Log Viewer (single-file HTML)
+# Project Gorgon Chat Log Viewer (single-file HTML) Version 1.2

 A lightweight, local-first viewer for **Project Gorgon** chat logs — runs entirely in your browser from one HTML file.